-The site is currently improved with two (2) one-story commercial buildings and accessory structures in an urbanized area of the West Adams - Baldwin Hills - Leimert Community Plan surrounded by urban land uses.
-The site is designated for Neighborhood Commercial land uses and zoned C2-1VL-CPIO, which allows residential uses.
-The site is not located within a methane zone, coastal zone, farmland, agricultural land, or wetland.
+The site is currently improved with a commercial building with a surface parking lot in an urbanized area of the Southeast Los Angeles Community Plan surrounded by urban land uses.
+The site is designated for Community Commercial land uses and zoned C2-1-CPIO, which allows residential uses.
+As such, the site is not located within a coastal zone, farmland, agricultural land, or wetland.
 Per the City's Zone Information and Map Access System (ZIMAS), the site is not located in a very high fire hazard severity zone.
 The California Department of Toxic Substances Control (DTSC) maintains a database (EnviroStor) that provides access to detailed information on hazardous waste permitted sites and corrective action facilities, as well as existing site cleanup information.
-A review of EnviroStor did not identify any records of hazardous waste facilities on the project site.
-The site is located approximately 0.41 kilometers from the Newport-Inglewood Fault Zone, and will be subject to Building Code requirements.
-According to the Federal Emergency Management Agency's Flood Map, the project site is located within Zone X, Area of Minimal Flood Hazard, and is not located within a floodway.
+A review of EnviroStor did not identify any records of hazardous waste facilities on the Project Site.
+In addition, the California State Water Resources Control Board maintains a database for sites that impact, or have the potential to impact, water quality in California (GeoTracker).
+A review of GeoTracker did not identify the Project Site as a site that would require cleanup.
+The site is located approximately 2.8 kilometers from the Puente Hills Blind Thrust Fault and is therefore not within a delineated fault zone; moreover, the Project will be subject to Building Code requirements regarding structural and seismic protection standards.
+According to the Federal Emergency Management Agency's Flood Map, the Project Site is located within Zone X Area of Minimal Flood Hazard, and is not located within a floodway.
 The site is not identified for a conservation or habitat conservation plan or any other adopted natural resource protection plan.
-The site is currently improved with commercial buildings, and is completely surrounded by urban land uses and therefore has no value as a habitat for protected species.
+The site is completely developed and surrounded by urban land uses as well as a freeway and therefore has no value as a habitat for protected species.
 Additionally, there is no conservation easement on site.